 - S to Z means it was assembled in Europe

-The engine of the Hyundai Tucson has a maximum towing capacity of 453kgs (1,000lbs).
-When properly equipped, the 2.0 L base engine, 2.4 L sport option, and 1.6 L turbo engine all have the same towing capacity.
+Whichever engine you choose, the Hyundai Tucson has a maximum towing capacity of 453kgs (1,000lbs).
+The 2.0 L base engine, 2.4 L sport option, and 1.6 L turbo engine all have the same towing capacity.

 As of 2013, all Hyundai engine models have a chain.
 The chain runs inside the engine and is lubricated by the engine oil.
 Unlike a timing belt that needs to be replaced after a certain amount of travel due to wear, the chain doesn’t require special maintenance or replacement at a certain interval.